-- 2.1 Target Serve
+- 1. Target Serve

-- 2.2 Racket Bounce
+- 2. Racket Bounce

-- 2.3 Return Shot
+- 3. Return Shot

-- 2.4 Individual Skills Competition
+- 4. Individual Skills Competition

-- 2.5 Singles
+- 5. Singles

-- 2.6 Doubles
+- 6. Doubles

-- 2.7 Mixed Doubles
+- 7. Mixed Doubles

-- 2.8 Wheelchair Competition
+- 8. Wheelchair Competition

-- 2.9 Unified Sports® Doubles
+- 9. Unified Sports® Doubles

-- 2.10 Unified Sports Mixed Doubles
+- 10. Unified Sports Mixed Doubles

-3. FACILITIES AND EQUIPMENT
+SECTION B - FACILITIES AND EQUIPMENT

-- 3.1 The Table - 3.1.1 The table surface shall be rectangular, measuring 2.74 meters (9 ft) long by 1.525 meters (5 ft) wide.
-It shall be supported so that its upper surface, termed the "playing surface," shall lie in a horizontal plane 76 centimeters (2 ft, 6 in) above the floor. - 3.1.2 It shall be made of any material and shall yield a uniform bounce of no less than 22 centimeters (8.75 in) and not more than 25 centimeters, (9.75 in) when a standard ball is dropped from a height of 30.5 centimeters (12 in) above its surface.
-A white line, two centimeters (3/4 in) wide, shall border the table surface edges.
-The lines on the end are referred to as end lines, and the lines on the side are referred to as sidelines.

-- 3.1.3 For doubles, the playing surface shall be divided into halves by a white center line, three millimeters (1/8 in) wide, running parallel with the sidelines.
-The center line shall be regarded as part of each right half-court. - 3.1.4 The playing surface shall include the top edges of the table, but not the sides of the tabletop below the edges.
+- 1. The Table - a.
+The table surface shall be rectangular, measuring 2.74 meters (9 feet) long by 1.525 meters (5 feet) wide.
+It shall be supported so that its upper surface, termed the "playing surface," shall lie in a horizontal plane 76 centimeters (2 feet, 6 inches) above the floor. - b.
+It shall be made of any material and shall yield a uniform bounce of no less than 22 centimeters (8.75 inches) and not more than 25 centimeters, (9.75 inches) when a standard ball is dropped from a height of 30.5 centimeters (12 inches) above its surface.
+A white line, two centimeters (3/4 inch) wide, shall border the table surface edges.
+The lines on the end are referred to as endlines, and the lines on the side are referred to as sidelines. - c.
+For doubles, the playing surface shall be divided into halves by a white center line, three millimeters (1/8 inch) wide, running parallel with the sidelines.
+The center line shall be regarded as part of each right half-court. - d.
+The playing surface shall include the top edges of the table, but not the sides of the tabletop below the edges.

-3.2 Diagram
+e.
+Diagram

-3.3 The Net
+2. The Net

-- 3.3.1 The playing surface shall be divided into two courts of equal size by a vertical net running parallel with the end lines. - 3.3.2 The net shall be suspended by a cord attached at each end to upright posts that are 15.25 centimeters (6 in) high. - 3.3.3 The net, with its suspension, shall be 183 centimeters (6 ft) long, and its top, along its whole length, shall be 15.25 centimeters (6 in) above the playing surface.
-The bottom of the net, along its whole length, shall be close to the playing surface, and the ends of the net shall be close to the supporting posts. - 3.3.4 The net assembly shall consist of the net, its suspension and the supporting posts, including the clamps attaching them to the table.
+- a.
+The playing surface shall be divided into two courts of equal size by a vertical net running parallel with the endlines. - b.
+The net shall be suspended by a cord attached at each end to upright posts that are 15.25 centimeters (6 inches) high. - c.
+The net, with its suspension, shall be 183 centimeters (6 feet) long, and its top, along its whole length, shall be 15.25 centimeters (6 inches) above the playing surface.
+The bottom of the net, along its whole length, shall be close to the playing surface, and the ends of the net shall be close to the supporting posts. - d.
+The net assembly shall consist of the net, its suspension and the supporting posts, including the clamps attaching them to the table.

-3.4 The Ball
+3. The Ball